igarrison/chef-cookbooks/snekmon/README.md

 Graphite and Grafana?
 ---------------------
-Yes, you are expected to have already setup a graphite server on your own.
+Yes, you are expected to have setup or aquired a graphite server on your own.
 You do not need to put a grafana or other dashboard in front of it if you don't want to.
 The poller script just needs to be able to submit stats to the graphite port, and the alerting script needs to hit the [http api](http://graphite.readthedocs.org/en/1.0/url-api.html) to make requests similar to the one below (except using python http libraries instead of curl):

 ```
 $ curl "http://localhost/render?target=system.pi.reptile_hottemperature&from=-1hours&format=raw"